fivepunch/gtao-multicharacter/README.md

 ## License

-This project is under MIT license.
+This project uses a custom license.
 See the file [LICENSE](./LICENSE) for more details.